clojurists-together/clojuriststogether.org/resources/markdown/news/september-2018-monthly-update.md

 ## Clojurists Together news

 September was a successful month.
 We have new [project updates and results](https://www.clojuriststogether.org/news/q4-2018-survey-results/) from our quarterly survey.
-Don't forget, CT is currently accepting applications for our 4th Quarter [Call to Proposals](https://www.clojuriststogether.org/open-source/).
+Don't forget, CT is currently accepting applications for our 4th Quarter [Call for Proposals](https://www.clojuriststogether.org/open-source/).

-Check out this great video presentation from Martin Klepsch on [_Documenting the Clojure/Script Ecosystem._](https://www.youtube.com/watch?v=mWrvd6SE7Vg)
+Check out this great video presentation from Martin Klepsch on [_Documenting the Clojure/Script Ecosystem_](https://www.youtube.com/watch?v=mWrvd6SE7Vg).

 Thanks to all of our members who support Clojurists Together.
 It's thanks to your generous support that we can do this.